abelgoodwin1988/iata-finder/README.md

 If you intend to use true SSL without verification skip, be sure to disable `InsecureSkipVerify: true,` in the main() func of `db.go`; my implementation is for testing and as such I have not assigned any DNS, giving IP SANs err for certificate verification.

+## Todo

+- Implement struct for managing the db connection in the ETL script.
+- Organize the execution of the copy protocol in a beter way